 Signed contracts between the parties involved are physically exchanged which legally commits the buyer and seller to the transaction of a property at an agreed price and terms.

-A new term meaning that a seller accepts a higher offer from someone on a property that they have already agreed in principle (but not contractually as yet) to sell to someone else.
+A new term means that a seller accepts a higher offer from someone on a property that they have already agreed in principle (but not contractually as yet) to sell to someone else.

 When a buyer reduces his offer just before contracts are exchanged.

 The annual charge levied by the freeholder to the leaseholder of a property.

 Chartered surveyor's report to assess the state of a property and its value but not a detailed structural survey.

 A list of furnishings and contents of the leased property to determine any dilapidation during the tenancy.

 Land registry fee